volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Default Mitigation Settings

-For high level, users will be temporarily blocked. .
+For high level, users will be temporarily blocked..

 ### Default Retry Policy